stariluz/uach-pbd-project-2/readme.md

 ## Acknowledgments

-* A thank you to our teacher **Luis Antonio Ramirez Martinez** for the knowledge necessary to do this project.
+* Special thanks to our teacher **Luis Antonio Ramirez Martinez** for the knowledge necessary to do this project.